Swethasundar6604/Online-food-ordering-website/README.md

 # Technoweb
+(My first repository on GitHub)
-Fresh and Fast delivery- Online food ordering website(My first repository on GitHub)
+Fresh and Fast delivery- Online food ordering website using html, css and javascript